 Courses Taught: Calculus I, II, III; Advanced Calculus; College, Linear and Abstract Algebra; Math Technologies; PreCalculus.
 Since summer 2011 he has taught an online PreCalculus course.
 In summer 2013 he taught an online College Algebra course and offered it in Fall 2013 as a dual credit option for high school students.

 Educational and Professional Background: Hopkins earned a Bachelor of Arts in Mathematics and Physics from Greenville College in 1983, a Master of Science in 1986 and Ph.D. in 1989 both in Mathematics from the University of Illinois Urbana/Champaign.

-Faith Dedications: Dr. Hopkins sings in the adult choir, is a deacon (serving as secretary of the deacon body for many years), serves as coordinator for his Sunday School email newsletter, helps with Youth Handbells, and plays in Adult Handbells.
+Faith Dedications: Dr. Hopkins sings in the adult choir, is a deacon (serving as secretary of the deacon body for many years), serves as coordinator for his Sunday School email newsletter and is co-teacher of the class, helps with Youth Handbells, and plays in Adult Handbells.
 He also worked in 4th-5th grade choir for some time and in Vacation Bible School until his AP Grading (see below) was scheduled at the same time.

 Awards: In December 2006 he was given the Faculty Life Beautiful Award.
 This award, given annually, is among the highest honors that SBU bestows upon a faculty member.
 Recipients of the Faculty Life Beautiful Award are selected by a University-wide balloting process under the supervision of the Provost, and the balloting involves all eligible faculty.
 Criteria for the award include "Christlike behavior in family, school, church, and social interactions," "participates actively in worship and service in a body of Christian believers," "exhibits a Christlike lifestyle in his or her personal and daily life."
 This award was featured in the March 2007 issue of SBU Life.